-But in order to favour this work, as it was entirely his own idea, and also because they were men of good character, and had deserved by their good services that this privilege should be granted to them, he extended the permission to marry far beyond the powers that had been assigned by King Manoel; for the women with whom they married were the daughters of the principal men of the land . .
+.
 He would not suffer any of the women to be enslaved, . . and he divided among the married ones the lands, houses, cattle and everything else there was, to give them a start in life.
 And if the women whom he thus gave in marriage asked for the houses which had been in possession of their fathers or their husbands, he ordered that these should be so given to them, and therein they found many jewels and gold pieces which had been hidden underground and abandoned when the city had been captured."

 It is not difficult to trace the sources from which Albuquerque received the suggestion that intermarriage with the natives of India was a simple and effective way of securing a national advantage.
 He probably knew that the Romans had been accustomed to protect and strengthen the confines of their Empire by quartering in newly acquired lands Roman soldiers, so that they might raise a mixed population which would be loyal to the home of their fathers, and ward off attacks from the barbarian tribes beyond the frontiers.
-But he had no need to take his policy from a remote He had been witness to what had happened in Portugal itself quite recently.
-King John II (1481-95) had had designs of penetrating into Northern Africa, and his agents had been instructed to bring back with them natives of the lands which they had explored, not only as valuable merchandise, but also as a means of learning their language, and thereby improving the prospects of trading with the African coast.
-In a short time enterprising merchants, bent on winning some of the wealth of the African Continent, began to marry their captives, learn their language, establish connections through them, and thereby unlock the secret of the localities where articles of commerce were to be obtained.
+But he had no need to take his policy from a remote He had been witness to what had past. happened in Portugal itself quite recently.
+King John II (1481-95) had had designs of penetrating into Northern Africa, and his agents had been instructed to bring back with them natives of the lands which they had explored, not only as valuable merchandise, but also as a means of learning their language and thereby intproving the prospects of trading with the African coast lands.
+In a short time enterprising merchants, bent on winning some of the wealth of the African Continent, began to marry their captives, learn their language, establish connections through them, and unlock the secret of the localities where different articles of trade were to be obtained.